exmatex/CoGL/README.md

 operators, such as isosurface, threshold, and cut surface.
 It only renders each cell as a cube.
 Since only the surface of the grid is visible, this can result in a lot of “wasted” rendering of interior cubes.
 If you are interested in this version with the additional visualization operators, please contact the authors.
+Also, an extension of this proxy app exists that uses a distributed PISTON implementation, allowing the code to run across multiple GPUs or CPUs.

 GLEW Redistribution Notes